priteshvadher/Splitzy/README.md

 ---

-SplitBuddy is a fun way to learn C++ and manage group expenses.
+Splitzy is a fun way to learn C++ and manage group expenses.
 Enjoy splitting!